-We believe these actions significantly contributed to a 44.6% increase in our total shareholder return during 2013, and a 6.9% increase in non-GAAP earnings per share from continuing operations in 2013.
-For a detailed discussion of our 2013 financial performance, the factors that we believe are influencing demand from our clients, and the actions we have taken during the past years, please see the sections entitled "Our Strategy" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the SEC on February 25, 2014.
+We believe these actions significantly contributed to a 20.6% increase in our total shareholder return during 2014, and an 18.1% increase in non-GAAP earnings per share from continuing operations in 2014.
+For a detailed discussion of our 2014 financial performance, the factors that we believe are influencing demand from our clients, and the actions we have taken during the past years, please see the sections entitled "Our Strategy" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the SEC on February 17, 2015.

 Pursuant to Section 14A of the Securities Exchange Act, we are asking our shareholders to approve an advisory resolution on our executive compensation as described in this Proxy Statement.
-This proposal, commonly known as a "say-on-pay" proposal and required by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act), provides our shareholders with the opportunity to express their views, on an advisory (non-binding) basis, on our executive compensation for our named executives for fiscal year 2013 as described in the "Compensation Discussion and Analysis" (CD&A) section beginning on page 24 of this Proxy Statement, as well as the Summary Compensation Table and other related compensation tables and narratives found on pages 42 through 56 of this Proxy Statement.
+This proposal, commonly known as a "say-on-pay" proposal and required by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act), provides our shareholders with the opportunity to express their views, on an advisory (non-binding) basis, on our executive compensation for our named executives for fiscal year 2014 as described in the "Compensation Discussion and Analysis" (CD&A) section beginning on page 24 of this Proxy Statement, as well as the Summary Compensation Table and other related compensation tables and narratives found on pages 43 through 57 of this Proxy Statement.
 The advisory vote is not a vote on our general compensation policies, the compensation of our Board of Directors, or our compensation policies as they relate to risk management.

-Charles River shareholders provided overwhelming majority support for our named executives' compensation at our 2013 annual meeting of shareholders (97% support was received of shares voted on this matter).
-We attribute this level of support to the significant actions we took from the Fall 2012 through the Spring 2013, as well as the changes to our executive compensation practices in early 2013, as noted below:
+Charles River shareholders provided very strong majority support for our named executives' compensation at our 2014 annual meeting of shareholders (92.3% of shares voted on this matter; 96.2% excluding abstentions).
+We attribute this level of support to the significant actions we took from the fall of 2012 through the spring of 2014, as well as the changes to our executive compensation practices in early 2014, as noted below:

-We engaged in substantial outreach efforts with our major shareholders and proxy advisory firms to gather feedback.

-- We obtained the feedback, advice, and recommendations on executive compensation best practices from our independent external compensation consultant, Pay Governance LLC. - We shifted our Executive Long-Term Equity Incentive Compensation Program for our executive officers to be more directly performance based by restructuring awards made to those officers so that they were comprised of approximately 60% Performance Share Units (PSUs) incorporating Total Shareholder Return (TSR) and non-GAAP EPS metrics (newly introduced in 2013), 20% stock options, and 20% restricted stock. - For the limited number of our executives with whom we had change-in-control agreements (which included each of our executive officers), we amended these agreements to eliminate any "gross up" payment by the Company of any "golden parachute" excise taxes. - We reduced by 50% (for 2013) and eliminated (for 2014) our Corporate Officer Discretionary Allowance (CODA) program. - We eliminated "single-trigger" accelerated equity vesting in our executive officers' change-in-control agreements. - We added a Clawback Policy to our Corporate Governance Guidelines.
+- We engaged in substantial outreach efforts with our major shareholders and proxy advisory firms to gather feedback. - We obtained advice and recommendations on executive compensation best practices from our independent external compensation consultant, Pay Governance LLC. - We shifted our Executive Long-Term Equity Incentive Compensation Program for our officers (including each of our named executives) to be more directly performance based by restructuring awards made to those officers so that they were comprised of approximately 60% Performance Share Units (PSUs) incorporating relative Total Shareholder Return (TSR) and non-GAAP EPS metrics, 20% stock options, and 20% restricted stock. - For the limited number of our executives with whom we had change-in-control agreements (which included each of our executive officers), we amended these agreements to eliminate any "gross up" payment by the Company of any "golden parachute" excise taxes. - We eliminated our Corporate Officer Discretionary Allowance (CODA) program. - We eliminated "single-trigger" accelerated equity vesting in our executive officers' change-in-control agreements. - We added a Clawback Policy to our Corporate Governance Guidelines.